Sometimes, it’s good to make the most of the opportunity that a new challenge gives you.

 You might say we’ve designed and built the car, and that the main thing our client needed to do was to help us familiarize ourselves with the streets of their home town.
 By working together in this way, we’ve been able to take them where they need to go on their evolving HR journey.

-- From contract signing to live multinational rollout of a new HR helpdesk platform in
+From contract signing to live multinational rollout of a new HR helpdesk platform in just five months.

 Anjali Pendlebury-Green is an expert in the field of HR outsourcing and transformation, specializing in delivering HR solutions that leverage global outsourcing platforms, leading edge technology, stack offers, and process standardization.
 Anjali has led award-winning HRO teams for large multinational companies with a special focus on the manufacturing sector.